alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > _Note_: This post was substantially rewritten on 2025-12-21.

-In **Part 1**, we used `List<T>` to contrast `Map` (LINQ `Select`) vs `Bind` (LINQ `SelectMany` or `FlatMap`), and built `Maybe<T>` to chain optional steps.
+In **Part 1**, we used `List<T>` to contrast `Map` (LINQ `Select`) vs `Bind` (LINQ `SelectMany`/`FlatMap`), and built `Maybe<T>` to chain optional steps.

-The `Result` monad allows you to represent a computation's outcome as success or failure and to sequence computations so failures propagate until handled.
+The `Result` monad sequences computations that could fail.
+Each step either produces a successful value or short-circuits with an error, until you handle it.
+Use it when you want failures (and their reasons) to be explicit in the type.

-It operates like `Maybe<T>` (or `Option<T>`), but the failure case carries a specific error reason rather than `None`.
+It’s like Maybe<T>/Option<T> for composition, except Maybe models absence while Result models failure with an error value.

-This changes error handling from implicit control flow into an explicit return value.
-This allows errors to flow linearly, avoiding implicit `throw`s[^checked-exceptions] and verbose defensive checking, and also makes it clear if a method/function will fail.
+That turns error handling from implicit control flow into an explicit return value, making pipelines linear and removing the need for scattered throws[^checked-exceptions] and defensive checks.

-This shared pattern means you can use the same mental model—**chaining operations**—to solve completely different problems (collections, missing data, and now, error handling).
+Same mental model, different problems: collections, missing data (`Maybe`), and now error handling.

 #### The problem: explicit vs. readable